Trump’s inaccurate assertion of ‘total’ authority sparks challenge from governors

 Live updates: California, Oregon give outline for reopening as U.S. coronavirus death toll surpasses 25,000

-Governors also began outlining their strategy for reopening their states in the coming weeks and months, while a consortium of seven states on the East Coast continued a plan to explore how and when to lift restrictions in their geographically aligned states.
+Governors also began outlining their strategy for reopening their states in the coming weeks and months, while a consortium of seven East Coast states continued a plan to explore how and when to lift restrictions in their geographically aligned states.

 Ohio Gov. Mike DeWine (R) was among the state leaders who made clear Tuesday that the facts on the ground must dictate when the current restrictions can begin to ease.

 “This monster is still going to be with us at least until we get a vaccine,” DeWine, who has said his state has had a good working relationship with federal officials so far, said at a Tuesday news conference.
 “It’s not going away, and that’s the sad news. . . .
 We are 12-18 months away from this going away.
-We’re going to have to live with it.”
+We’re going to have to live with it..”

 Two White House officials said there was no broader planning for Trump’s comments that he had “total” authority and that they were both surprised by his tweets to that effect Monday.
 There was no legal underpinning for the remarks in advance, said the officials, who spoke on the condition of anonymity to talk frankly, and “it is widely viewed with skepticism in the building that we should be doing this.”